-Typically, all top forex brokers will required the following from you in order to get started:
+Typically, all top forex brokers will require the following from you in order to get started:

 - Proof of ID – Passport is usually best for this one.

-- Proof of Residence – A bank statement of utility bill dated within 3 months is usually fine for this purpose.
+- Proof of Residence – A bank statement or utility bill dated within 3 months is usually fine for this purpose.

 Once you have provided these documents to your UK broker, your account will typically be verified very quickly and often through automated systems.
 If there is any discrepancy then it may take the broker an additional day or two to complete the process, but then you will be ready to trade.